remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

     ```
     - So we see that the approximate normalization applied ((pixel -128)/128) still does a good job relatively over the X_train data  to reach a zero mean (82.68 --> -0.35).
 Not sure it really improves the equalization of the data variance, but at least we slide the dataset more towards a zero mean to help in future steps on gradient descent steps to minimize the loss function.
     - Below is a visualization of the X_train pixel values before and after normalization, to make sure pixel values after normalization are within [-1;+1] and more around mean Zero.
+      - Note : this is not a view on the whole pixel values, this is only representing 200 000 pixel values.
+Visualizing all pixel values would be too long to compute and display.

 ![alt text][image3]